Need help dealing with a deceased estate?

 - you feel that you have been unfairly left out of or left much less than you would be entitled to in a will; and

-- the net assets of the estate is significant; and
+- the net assets of the estate are significant; and

 - you have the requisite financial need

-We can represent you in filing an application to the Supreme Court of NSW for a for a larger share of an estate.
+We can represent you in filing an application to the Supreme Court of NSW to assess whether you should receive more of the estate.